CompAndSave/hugo-decap-cas/content/posts/7-steps-on-how-to-refill-hp-ink-cartridge-for-eco-friendly-printing.md

 Refilling HP ink cartridges is an affordable and eco-friendly solution to costly printing.
 Learning how to refill HP ink cartridges with the right tools, like a Universal Refill Kit, makes the process simple and efficient.
 You can achieve great results by carefully following steps such as cleaning the cartridge, avoiding overfilling, and sealing the refill port properly.

-Understanding how to refill HP printer cartridges ensures you get the most out of your refills, helping you save money on printer ink [](https://www.compandsave.com/blog/posts/how-to-save-money-on-printer-ink-simple-tips-for-home-and-office-printing.html)and reduce waste.
+Understanding how to refill HP printer cartridges ensures you get the most out of your refills, [helping you save money on printer ink](https://www.compandsave.com/blog/posts/how-to-save-money-on-printer-ink-simple-tips-for-home-and-office-printing.html)and reduce waste.
 After refilling, always test the cartridge and run a cleaning cycle if necessary.
 It helps control costs and explore budget-friendly options.